Bimai6/bimai6/README.md

 ### 👨‍💻 About Me

-👋 Hi, I’m Mario Lebrero García — a passionate Frontend Developer from Spain.
+👋 Hi, I’m Mario Lebrero García — a passionate Web Developer from Spain.
 I love turning ideas into functional, clean, and aesthetic web experiences.

 💡 Always curious, always learning — I thrive at the intersection of design, functionality, and technology.